Rafikooo/thought-language/Assignment_02.md

 ability to shape the way we think.

-Of all the topics covered in the course, I found the idea of the relationship between language and thinking the most fascinating, especially in the context of the debate between the theories of the liguists Steven Pinker and Lera Boroditsky.
+Of all the topics covered in the course, I found the idea of the relationship between language and thinking the most fascinating, especially in the context of the debate between the theories of liguists Steven Pinker and Lera Boroditsky.
 In short, Pinker presents language as a tool for transmitting pre-formed thoughts, separate from language, while Boroditsky emphasizes that language actively shapes the way we perceive and interpret the world.
 The clash of perspectives and examples has made me more aware of the non-obvious relationships between language and thought, as well as cases where language is omitted in creating a thought.